harrisoncramer/harrisoncramer.me/src/markdown-pages/sharing-artifacts-across-circleci-builds.md

 ---
-title: Speeding up CircleCI Builds
+title: Speeding up CircleCI Builds with Caching and Artifacts
 date: 2021-07-23
 path: /sharing-circleci-build-artifacts
 description: Sharing files and folders across different steps in your CI/CD pipeline can dramatically speed up the build time of your application, making your team more responsive to breaking changes and ultimately more productive.
 Here's how to do it.